romansokolik/LHL-Final-Project-SQL/cleaning_data.md

 The issues:
 - Duplicated rows in the tables
-- Figure out the relationship between the table
+- Figure out the relationships between the tables
 - Find the right data types for columns with the values provided in CSV

 Queries: